 camp web page

-Camp Onway was a 110 acre Sout camp in Raymond, NH owned by the Yankee Clipper Council.
+Camp Onway was a 110 acre Scout camp in Raymond, NH owned by the Yankee Clipper Council.
 It was sold in 2007 to the The Church of Jesus Christ of Latter-day Saints.
 The camp's address was 30 Onway Lake Rd, Raymond, New Hampshire.

 Camp Portaferry was a 400 acre Scout camp owned by the Longhouse Council in towns of Pitcairn and Fern, NY.
 Its address was 1681 State Highway 3, Harrisville, NY .
 It was sold in June 2011 to developer Land First.

 Camp Quinapoxet was a 180 acre Scout camp in New Hampshire, owned by the Cambridge Council.
 It was sold to the Mass Audubon Society in 2003 and now serves as their Wildwood Camp.
 Its entrance was probably located at about coordinates 42.766819, -71.969105 which corresponds to the address 497 Old New Ipswich Rd, Rindge, NH.
 According to a display at the Lawrence Lee Scouting Museum, this camp was operated by the Cambridge Council from 1925 to 2000.